PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 As the Jamf Pro API evolves, many enpoints are coming and going and changing.

 All of the more-recent, stable endpoints have a version number in their path, e.g. 'v1'.
+However even they have often have internal breaking changes until Jamf officially releases the new API.

-Ruby-jss will only implement endpoints that have a version number, since the others are deprecated.
-The only current exception to this is the /auth endpoint, needed for authentication to the API.
-Once it is updated, ruby-jss will use the new endpoint.
+Ruby-jss will only implement endpoints that have a version number, since the others are deprecated or in preview.

 Even among those that have version numbers, ruby-jss will probably never implement all of them.
 The developers at Pixar will focus on those useful to them.
 If you would like to see others, feel free to contribute your own code, or send us a note asking for what you'd like.
 If you want to contribute, we'll be happy to help out if you're just learning ruby.

-As of this writing, here are the endpoints/resources that are at least partially implemented in the Jamf module:
+As of this writing, here are the resources that are at least partially implemented in the Jamf module:

-- /auth
-- /v1/app-store-country-codes
+- /v1/auth
 - /v1/buildings
-- /v2/categories
+- /v1/categories
-- /v1/computer-prestages
+- /v2/computer-prestages
 - /v1/departments
+- /v1/device-enrollments
-- /v1/inventory-preload
+- /v2/inventory-preload
-- /v1/mobile-device-prestages
+- /v2/mobile-device-prestages
 - /v1/time-zones
+- /v1/locales
+- /v1/app-store-country-codes

 # Under the Hood